 Horseracing Integrity and Safety Act Included in Federal Year-End Spending Package

-.@AWAction_News: Congress includes Horseracing Integrity and Safety Safety Act in year-end bill, ending medication abuses that lead to horse injury and death

-The passage of the Horseracing Integrity and Safety Act is the biggest gain in Congress for horses in half a century and will put the welfare of the horses at the center of the enterprise.”WASHINGTON, DC, UNITED STATES, December 21, 2020 /EINPresswire.com/ -- In the biggest gain for animal welfare in 2020 and in the $900 billion year-end spending bill just-released, that's expected to be signed into law within days, Congress added a rider to ban race-day doping of Thoroughbreds: the Horseracing Integrity and Safety (HISA) Safety Act.
+/EIN News/ -- Washington, D.C., Dec.
+21, 2020 (GLOBE NEWSWIRE) -- In the biggest gain for animal welfare in 2020 and in the $900 billion year-end spending bill just-released, that's expected to be signed into law within days, Congress added a rider to ban race-day doping of Thoroughbreds: the Horseracing Integrity and Safety (HISA) Safety Act.
 H.R.
 1754/S. 4547, concluding an eight-year campaign to end medication abuses leading to breakdowns and injuries and deaths on tracks across the nation.
 The House passed H.R.
 1754, led by U.S. Reps.
 Paul Tonko, D-N.Y., and Andy Barr, R-Ky. by a voice vote in September, but the Senate had not taken up S. 4547 introduced by U.S. Senate Majority Leader Mitch McConnell, R-Ky., and Senators Kirsten Gillibrand, D-N.Y., Martha McSally, R-Ariz., and Dianne Feinstein, D-Calif. that promises to end the era of widespread doping of horses in Thoroughbred racing in America.

 “We don’t allow doping of athletes in cycling, baseball, and other professional sports,” said Wayne Pacelle, president of Animal Wellness Action.
 “It’s should be a no-brainer to forbid this form of cheating and dangerous treatment of horses in American Thoroughbred racing, too.”